cltl/Dutch_FrameNet_Lexicon/README.md

 ```

 ## TODO
-* make hover_info a method in all classes instead of attribute
 * add legend
 * mapping
     * domein informatie
     * using framenet relations
 * load richer graph
     * [discuss how we want to approach this] integreer synoniem informatie (statistics about how much we would have to annotate)
-* vizualize output using DOT language
-    * preload all vizualizations + put on kyoto + contact Hennie and Isa
 * load additional resources
     * PMB